oracle/macaron/docs/source/pages/output_files.rst

         └── micronaut-projects
             └── micronaut-core

-By default, if a local path is provided to the :ref:`analyze action <analyze-action-cli>`, this path will be treated as a relative path to the directory:
+By default, if a local path is provided to the :ref:`analyze command <analyze-command-cli>`, this path will be treated as a relative path to the directory:

 .. code-block::